SI364-Winter2018/HW6_SI364-ProjectPlan/README.md

 * Read API documentation carefully, maybe even take notes, before working on your `practice_api.py` file -- if you do, this process will probably go even faster!
 One of the reasons for this requirement is so you plan carefully to ensure you *can* get the data you expect to get from whatever API you choose to use.

 * It's OK to include API keys and so on in the `practice_api.py` file.
-You should NOT include these in your final project, ultimately -- we'll provide instructions for how to handle that -- but in this case, you are only submitting this file to Canvas so we can run it.
+You should NOT include these in your final project, ultimately -- we'll provide instructions for how to handle that -- but in this case, you are only submitting this file to Canvas <u>so we can run it</u>.

-* **All code files you submit should run, even if they are unfinished.**
+* **All code files you submit should run (no syntax errors), even if they are unfinished.**